AltspaceVR/AltspaceSDK-wiki/Optimization/Optimizing-Geometry-Count.md

 High Geometry Count can be caused by poor re-use of geometries or if your app is continuously adding new geometries to the scene.

 ## Optimization
 Re-use geometry instances as much as possible.
 Avoid cloning or duplicating geometries if they contain identical content.
+Mesh cloning will not duplicate the geometry.
+Either do this or manually reuse the same geometry reference for objects that should use the same geometry.

 If your app has many small geometries, merge them into a single, large geometry if possible.

 In some instances, geometry re-use can lead to further optimizations thanks to render batching, where objects with the same geometry are rendered in a single draw call.